stuvanya/LSML2-Final-Project/README.md

 <img src="images/model.png" style="width:50%">

 ## Dataset
 I used MSCOCO dataset with 118287 images, and five captions for every image to train model.
+Github limites file size, so dataset can be downloaded  <a href="https://disk.yandex.ru/d/LF8aFb7I69-7vg">from here.</a>

 ## Project structure
 1. `week6_final_project.ipynb` - notebook with model training code.